iamthenoah/ProductivityEnchantments/README.md

 As it stands, if I have the time, I may be able to work on other versions such as 1.12.2.
 Please leave a comment on which version you would like this mod to be available in.

 #### Feel free to suggest anything in the comments section.

+#### Dont's forget to check out the mod's configs to adjust things to your liking.